EASTER GETAWAY BUNDLES - SHOP NOW

 The Indirect Cooking Method

-Indirect cooking is the cooking method that transforms your barbecue into an oven, where convection heat is used to roast or bake.
-The food is placed on the cooking grill with fire either side, evenly cooking the food with indirect heat.
+Indirect cooking is the cooking method that transforms your barbecue into an oven, using convection heat to roast or bake.
+The food is placed on the cooking grill, with fire either side, evenly cooking the food with indirect heat.

 Preparing the Barbecue for Indirect Cooking

-Light the firelighters and using a pair of tongs, move the filled char-baskets over the firelighters.
-Make sure that all of the firelighters are burning well before leaving the barbecue as sometimes a strong wind can blow them out if they are not burning well.
+Light the firelighters, and using a pair of tongs, move the filled Char-Baskets over the firelighters.
+Make sure that all of the firelighters are burning well before leaving the barbecue, as a strong wind can blow them out if they‘re not burning properly.

-The barbecue may now be left until the briquettes are ready to cook.
+The barbecue can now be left until the briquettes are ready to cook.
 It will take about 25-30 minutes for the fire to establish itself.
-During this time, make sure that the lid is left off the barbecue and all vents are open.
-This allows more oxygen to reach the briquettes which helps establish the fire faster.
+During this time, ensure that the lid is left off the barbecue and all vents are open.
+This allows more oxygen to reach the briquettes, helping to establish the fire faster.

-Once the briquettes have mostly ashed over, you can move the char-baskets to the rim of the charcoal grate, and place a drip pan between them.
+Once the briquettes have mostly (at least 80%) ashed over, you can move the Char-Baskets to the rim of the charcoal grate and place a drip pan between them.

 Place the cooking grill on the barbecue with the grill handles directly over the fires.
-The hinged sides are to facilitate the addition of either smoking wood chunks or, should the need arise, extra barbecue fuel.
+The hinged sides are designed to facilitate the addition of smoking wood chunks or, if needed, extra barbecue fuel.

 Place the lid on the barbecue.
 Let the cooking grill preheat for 5 minutes, then brush it clean.
-Now place your food in the centre of the cooking grill, in between the fires.
-For best results when cooking, keep the lid on the barbecue as much as possible.
+Now, place your food in the centre of the cooking grill, between the fires.
+For best results, keep the lid on the barbecue as much as possible.

 Fuel Quantities

 The temperature of an indirect cooking fire is determined by the amount of fuel used.
-In a 57cm (22.”) barbecue kettle, these temperatures are achieved by using the above barbecue briquette quantities.
+In a 57cm (22”) barbecue kettle, these temperatures are achieved by using the Weber® BBQ Briquette quantities listed below.